 The overall rating is based on review by our experts

-Pepperstone is a top forex broker based in Australia.
-Although not MAS regulated, Pepperstone is a great option for Singaporean traders wanting to gain access to tight ECN-like spreads, low commission fees, as well as excellent customer support.
-Regulated by the Australian Securities and Investments Commission (ASIC), Pepperstone promotes investor protection by complying with ASIC’s requirement for client funds to be segregated from operational capital.
+Pepperstone is a top forex broker based in Australia that offers an excellent trading experience with straight-through processing (STP) execution.
+Although not MAS regulated, Pepperstone is a great option for Singaporean forex traders wanting to gain access to tight ECN-like zero spreads, competitive trading conditions, low commission fees, as well as excellent customer support.

-Two account types are offered, a Standard Account and a Razor Account.
-A Standard Account simplifies trading by providing all-inclusive commission free spreads that range from 1.0-1.3 pips for forex products such as EUR/USD.
+Two account types are offered, a Standard Account and a Razor Account, with both offering lower spreads than the industry average.
+A Standard Account simplifies trading by providing all-inclusive commission-free spreads that range from 1.0-1.3 pips for forex products such as EUR/USD.

 Along with ECN-like spreads and low commission fees, account fees are also incredibly competitive when trading with Pepperstone.
 Unlike most top forex brokers, Pepperstone does not charge a general account or inactivity fee.
-It is incredibly easy to withdraw or deposit funds with the forex and CFD broker, with no fees attached to deposits and withdrawals made by POLi, BPay, PayPal, Neteller, Skrill, Credit or Debit Cards (including Union Pay), as well as bank transfers.
+There are no deposit or withdrawal fees, and it is incredibly easy to withdraw or deposit funds with the forex and CFD broker, with POLi, BPay, PayPal, Neteller, Skrill, Credit or Debit Cards (including Union Pay), as well as bank transfers available.

 Certain trading tools and features are offered by Pepperstone to allow traders to develop complex trading strategies and risk management techniques.
 As well as scalping and hedging, Pepperstone clients can develop algorithmic trading strategies through buying or creating Expert Advisors.
-To trade forex and CFDs with Pepperstone, clients’ can chose one of the 3 top trading platforms available worldwide.
+Additionally, third party social trading services can be integrated into online trading platforms.
+To trade forex and CFDs with Pepperstone, clients’ can choose one of the 3 top trading platforms available worldwide.